Flaming Pie

 Flaming Pie is the tenth solo studio album by English musician Paul McCartney, released on 5 May 1997 by Parlophone in the UK and Capitol Records in the US.
 His first studio album in over four years, it was mostly recorded after McCartney's involvement in the highly successful Beatles Anthology project.
 The album was recorded in several locations over two years, between 1995 and 1997, featuring two songs dating from 1992.

 The album featured several of McCartney's family members and friends, most notably McCartney's son, James McCartney featured on electric guitar.
 In Flaming Pies liner notes, McCartney said: "[The Beatles Anthology] reminded me of the Beatles' standards and the standards that we reached with the songs.
 So in a way it was a refresher course that set the framework for this album."

 Flaming Pie peaked at number two in both the UK and the US and was certified gold.
-The album, which was well-received by critics, also reached the top 20 in many other countries.
+The album, which was well received by critics, also reached the top 20 in many other countries.
 From its release up to mid-2007, the album sold over 1.5 million copies.
 The album was reissued on 31 July 2020 as a part of the Paul McCartney Archive Collection with bonus tracks, outtakes and demos.

-The album is ranked number 988 in All-Time Top 1000 Albums (3rd edition, 2000).
+The album is ranked number 988 in the third edition of Colin Larkin's book All-Time Top 1000 Albums (2000).

 Background

 An early version of "Beautiful Night" was recorded in 1986.
-"Calico Skies", which McCartney had written when Hurricane Bob had hit while McCartney was staying on Long Island in 1991, and "Great Day", which features backing vocal from his wife Linda McCartney, hailed from a 1992 session, recorded before the 1993 release of album Off the Ground.
+Two songs hailed from a September 1992 session produced by George Martin, when McCartney was finishing his album Off the Ground (1993): "Calico Skies", which McCartney had written when Hurricane Bob hit while he was staying on Long Island in 1991; and "Great Day", a song McCartney and his wife Linda used to perform for their young children, which features backing vocals from Linda.

-Starting from the mid-1990s for four years, McCartney was involved in The Beatles Anthology, a documentary on the history of the Beatles.
+Beginning in the mid-1990s and extending four years, McCartney was involved in The Beatles Anthology, a documentary on the history of the Beatles.
 The documentary was originally titled The Long and Winding Road, named after the Beatles song of the same name.
 During 1995, as the Anthology albums were starting to be released over a two-year period, EMI did not want McCartney to release a solo album in the meantime.
 McCartney said that he "was almost insulted at first" before then realising that "it would be silly to go out against yourself in the form of the Beatles.
 So I fell in with the idea and thought, 'Great, I don't even have to think about an album.'"

-McCartney was occupied with working on his second classical album Standing Stone in the interim.
+McCartney was occupied with working on his second classical album Standing Stone (1997) in the interim.